igargikaushik/flappyBird/README.md

 - Endless generation
 - Score tracking and display.
 - Responsive touch or keyboard controls.
+-
+## How to Play
+- Use the spacebar key or tap the screen to make the bird flap its wings and ascend.
+- Avoid colliding with pipes or falling to the ground.
+- Each successful passage through a pair of pipes earns one point.
+- Try to achieve the highest score possible!

 ## Technologies Used
 - Unity game engine.